My WORK

 I work with both children and seniors, empowering them to fulfill their dreams, virtually!
 Participants can go anywhere and do (almost!) anything through the magic of green screen photography.

-92 year old Dorothy rides the great grey owl.
+92 year old DDorothy rides the great grey owl.

 I’ve run my DREAM SCENES programme in many different schools and daycares, seniors’ residences and Long Term Care Homes since 2017.
 Through this ongoing joyful and positive programme, I’ve enriched the lives of over 1000 people, young and old, through the photographs, collages and calendars I’ve created with them.
 I exhibited my work with seniors twice in the CONTACT Photography Festival, in 2019 and 2021.
 Photos of some of this work are currently available for purchase or exhibition through Hello Art!